Try Out Our NEW Disneyland Ticket Calculator!

 Pizzafari – DinoLand U.S.A. | Quick Service Restaurant

-Animals are all around you – well, in the art at least – at Pizzafari, a quick service restaurant on Discovery Island along the path to Africa.
+Animals are all around you—well, in the art at least—at Pizzafari, a quick-service restaurant on Discovery Island along the path to Africa.
 Pizza, as you probably guessed, is the focus here.
-Toppings are pretty standard: just your basic Sausage & Pepperoni Pizza and Cheese Pizza, along with a Shrimp Flatbread.
-Better yet, there’s even a Gluten-Free Pepperoni Pizza available.
-Pizzafari also offers casual dining option called Pizzafari Family-Style Dining where guests share Italian favorites like Baked Ziti and Creamy Pesto with Chicken followed up with Miniature Cannolis.
-This is a great option if you’re looking for an affordable, filling dinner the whole family will enjoy.
+Toppings are pretty standard: just your basic Sausage & Pepperoni Pizza and Cheese Pizza, along with a Chicken Parmesan Sandwich.
+Better yet, there’s even a Gluten-Free Pizza available.

 Pongu Pongu – Pandora – The World of Avatar | Snack & Drink Stand

 Looking for an adventurous snack with otherworldly inspiration?
-Swing by Pongu Pongu outside the Satu’li Canteen for sweet treats like French Toast Sticks and Pongu Lumpia, a spring roll filled with pineapple and cream cheese.
+Swing by Pongu Pongu outside the Satu’li Canteen for sweet treats like Pongu Lumpia, a spring roll filled with pineapple and cream cheese, or for something savory, Marshall’s Favorite Sausage, Egg, and Cheese Biscuit or a Na’vi-sized Pretzel with beer cheese.
 Drinks get in on the fun here too with the non-alcoholic Night Blossom (apple and desert pear limeade with passion fruit boba pearls) and boozy concoctions like the Rum Blossom, Mo’ara Margarita, and Avatarinspired beer

 Rainforest Café at Disney’s Animal Kingdom – Main Entrance | Table Service Restaurant